-Every few days there seems to be another customer service disaster that fills the newspapers and online social media feeds.
+Every few days there seems to be yet another customer service disaster that fills the newspapers and swamps our online social media feeds.
 The mistakes companies are making in serving their customers are becoming ever more frequent, at least it appears that way to me.
 You too?

-Almost every single organisation, big or small, recognises the importance of their customers.
-They talk about customer centricity but very few actually go beyond voicing their opinions.
+I find this strange, since almost every organisation, big or small, recognises the importance of satisfying their customers.
+They all talk about customer centricity but very few actually go beyond voicing their opinions.
 Why do you think that so many organisations continue to struggle?

 Reasons for adopting a customer-first strategy

 There has been enough research done to prove that the return on a customer first strategy is significant.
 Here are just a few of the numbers I found.

 - 86% of buyers will pay more for a better customer experience.
 But only 1% of customers feel that vendors consistently meet their expectations.
 CEI Survey

 - 89% of consumers have stopped doing business with a company after experiencing poor customer service.
 RightNow Customer Experience Impact Report

-- By 2020, customer experience will overtake price and product as the key brand differentiator.
+- By 2020, customer experience was expected to overtake price and product as the key brand differentiator.
 I haven’t heard if it did!
 Customers 2020 Report

-- A 10% increase in customer retention levels result in a 30% increase in the value of the company.
+- A 10% increase in customer retention levels results in a 30% increase in the value of the company.
 Bain & Co

-Those are numbers that would make any CEO sit up and take notice!
+Those numbers would make any CEO sit up and take notice!
 But will it make them act?
 What’s holding them back from investing in their customers rather than (just) in the products and services they offer?

 I believe that those numbers can no longer be ignored.
 It’s time every CEO started initiating a move to a more customer centric organisation.
 NO more excuses; this has to be (OK, one of) your top priorities!